Are CT Scans Accurate for Diagnosing Cancer?

 - This means you won’t know whether or not you need to continue treatment

-A PET/CT scan, meanwhile, does show whether tissue is cancerous or not and how active it is.
-This means you won’t receive a false negative, and will also avoid continuing treatment unnecessarily.
+A PET/CT scan, meanwhile, does show if tissue is cancerous or not, and how active it is.
+This means you won’t receive a false negative.
+Plus, you will avoid continuing treatment if it's not actually needed.
 We’ve had clients who’d been told that they were cancer-free, based on a CT scan.
-But when they got a PET/CT scan, it identified a cancerous tumour that would have otherwise gone untreated.
+But when they got a PET/CT scan, it showed a cancerous tumour that would have otherwise gone untreated.

-Suffice it to say, you cannot rely on a CT scan.
-Please see our PET/CT vs CT Comparison to learn more about how CT scans fail cancer patients.
+Simply put, you cannot rely on a CT scan.
+See our PET/CT vs CT Comparison to learn more about how and why CT scans can fail cancer patients.

 If we know that PET/CT scan is a superior diagnostic tool, why are doctors still prescribing CT scans to patients (usually after they’ve had an ultrasound)?